neozenweb/frontend-nanodegree-feedreader/README.md

 # Completed Jasmine Testing Specifications
+After cloning the git repository from https://github.com/neozenweb/frontend-nanodegree-feedreader, the index file is opened in the browser to check the test cases.
+On successful completion of the tests, the Jasmine specs data at the bottom of the page will show the number of specs tested and no failures.
+The following tests have been incorporated:

 1. RSS Feeds : The test cases check if a.
 RSS Feeds are defined
                                        b.
 URL of the feed is defined and have some value.
                                        c.
 Names of the feeds have some value.